gdsfactory/gdsfactory/docs/placer_yaml.md

 - multirow / multi-column packing

 The YAML Placer does not check for collisions and does not guarantee a valid placing.
-It is a tool to put together a mask and rapidly iterate whether floorplan changes or as new devices or DOEs are added.
+It just puts together a mask allows you to change components placements.

 ```eval_rst
 .. autofunction:: pp.autoplacer.place_from_yaml